dorjeduck/mostring/README.md

 ## Contribute Your Implementation

 Calling all Mojo wizards, we’re looking for your magic!
 Contribute your implementation to this repository to help advance the community insights into efficient string concatenation in Mojo.
+Please don't hestiate to share whatever you come up with, this is not a competion.
 PRs most welcome 🔥

 ## License